 Jupiter has always been a fascination for humans.
 From the time we first mapped the Great Red Spot on its surface to the first images the Voyager mission sent to us, we have always been trying to get a better view.
 In 2011, the Juno spacecraft was launched to let us know more about the gas giant and its secrets.

 Juno has provided some of the most jaw-dropping photos of the planet to date.
-But before we get to those on page six, take a look at what went into this project and how incredibly amazing this spacecraft is.
-If you don’t care and just want to see the images of Jupiter, just click ahead.
-On page 15, you’ll learn how Legos played a role in this mission.
+But before we get to those, take a look at what went into this project and how incredibly amazing this spacecraft is.
+If you don’t care and just want to see the jaw-dropping images of Jupiter, click ahead to page 8.

 1. Juno is huge